ned14/pcpp/Readme.md

   fast path for when a line contains no macros.
 Being standards compliant here confers little benefit for a huge loss in performance.

 - Expression evaluation is a bit broken (code donations of a proper lexing parser based on http://www.dabeaz.com/ply/ are welcome!)

   Currently `#if` expressions are evaluated by converting them into Python expressions and calling `eval()` on them.
-This works surprisingly well most of the time, but because Python is not C, weird corner cases break.
+This works surprisingly well most of the time, but because Python is not C, corner cases break.
   These are the known such broken corner cases:
   - Unary operator evaluation will break for evil expressions such as `-!+!9` because logical NOT in Python results in a boolean, not an integer, and a unary plus or negative boolean is invalid syntax in Python
-  - Python has no concept of an unsigned integer and C expressions relying on say unsigned integer overflow working will fail badly.
-To be honest if your preprocessor logic is relying on that anyway, you should rewrite it.
+  - Python has no concept of an unsigned integer and C expressions relying on unsigned integer semantics will fail badly e.g. `-1 <= 0U` is supposed to be evaluated as false in the C preprocessor, but it will be evaluated as true under this implementation.
+To be honest if your preprocessor logic is relying on those sorts of behaviours, you should rewrite it.
-  For reference, unsigneds are mapped to long integers in Python, as are long longs.
+  For reference, unsigneds are mapped to long (signed) integers in Python, as are long longs.
-  - Without a tokenising lexer, the C ternary operator is hard to accurately convert into a Python ternary operation, so you need to help it by using one of these two forms:
+  - Without a back tracking tokenising lexer, the C ternary operator is hard to accurately convert into a Python ternary operation, so you need to help it by using one of these two forms:
     - `(x) ? y : z` (z gets evaluated according to Python not C precedence)
-    - `(x ? y : z)` (preferred, evaluates correctly)
+    - `(x ? y : z)` (preferred, evaluates correctly, we inject brackets around the subexpessions before sending to Python)